Christian Sewing: Career

 Sewing was the head of Deutsche Bank's audit division during Deutsche Bank's $10 billion money-laundering scandal involving its Moscow operations.
 The auditing division gave its Moscow office a clean bill of health, despite serious irregularities.
 According to the terms of Deutsche Bank's settlement with the SEC, Sewing must "annually certify that the German lender is adhering to a recent settlement in which U.S. authorities fined the firm for violating swaps reporting rules."
 This change could hold Sewing criminally liable for future violations by the bank.

-In 2020, Sewing announced that Deutsche Bank was pursuing an expansion of its Russia operations.
-This expansion took place at the same time as other banks were reducing their presence in Russia due to Russia's annexation of Crimea, invasion of Eastern Ukraine, and exposure to sanctions.

-Sewing now emphasizes hiring nice people who will propagate a good culture and be kind to junior staff.
-In March 2022, Ben Darsney, Ravi Raghunathan, Brandon Sun, and Daniel Gaona were exposed for trying to expense strip club nights out as legitimate business visits.
-Brandon Sun attempted to cover up the incident, but the bankers were let go for violating the Company Code of Conduct.
-This suggests the company's new lack of tolerance for anyone perceived to have breached its new conduct standards.

 In 2022, under the orders of Deutsche Bank's supervisory board, Sewing and 10% of the senior staff took an overall €1 million reduction in pay due to the bank's missing targets.
 Sewing received a €145,000 cut to his bonus, as the supervisory board, led by Alexander Wynaendts, revealed that the bank met just 64% of its government, social, and governance targets.